 Prepare for the adjuster

-After you submit you an insurance claim, you’ll meet with an adjuster from your insurance company.
+After you submit an insurance claim, you’ll meet with an adjuster from your insurance company.
 The adjuster’s job is to organize and prepare the claim by speaking with you, witnesses, police officers and lawyers to gather all the facts about the incident.
 Typically, they’ll visit your home to assess the damage in-person and collect photographs, written details and other assets to be used in a report that helps the insurance company accurately assess your claim.

 Before meeting with the adjuster, submit the necessary paperwork to your insurance company.
 Organize the photos, notes and statements and have them ready to share with the adjuster to expedite the claims process so you get your payout faster.